Healthy Easter Recipes for Kids: Fun and Balanced Ideas for Families

 1. Rethink the Easter Basket

-Include books, toys, stickers, or craft items alongside a few favourite chocolates.
+Include books, toys, stickers, or craft activities alongside a few favourite chocolates.

 2. Start the Day with Real Food

-Serve a balanced breakfast before the egg hunt — think eggs, wholegrain toast, fruit, or yoghurt.
+Serve a balanced breakfast before the egg hunt — such as eggs, wholegrain toast, yoghurt, and fresh fruit.

 3. Add Colour with Fruit and Veg

-Try fruit skewers or veggie trays shaped like bunnies or flowers — creative presentation can help encourage healthy choices.
+Try fruit skewers or veggie platters shaped like bunnies or flowers.
+Creative presentation often encourages children to try new foods

 4. Bake Together — The Healthy Way

-Use wholegrain flours, reduce added sugar, and include ingredients like bananas, oats, or nuts in your baking.
+Family baking is a great Easter activity.
+Use wholegrain flours, reduce added sugar, and include ingredients like bananas, oats, or fruit where possible.

 5. Talk About “Sometimes” Foods

-Help children understand that treats are okay in moderation — and that feeling full and satisfied is a good thing.
+Help children understand that treats are okay in moderation and that listening to their body’s hunger and fullness cues is important.

 6. Keep Moving

-Plan a garden egg hunt, go for a family walk, or play outdoor games to keep the energy flowing and the joy high.
+Plan an outdoor egg hunt, go for a family walk, or enjoy backyard games to keep children active and engaged during the holidays.

-Discover more about the Busy Bees Bee Healthy Menu, developed in partnership with the experienced paediatric dietitians at ChildD here.
+Learn more about the Busy Bees Bee Healthy Menu, developed in partnership with paediatric dietitians at ChildD, and how we support healthy eating in our early learning services here.

 Share